Fracture Reduction – Types, Procedure, Recovery, And Risks

 Direct Interdental Wiring

-In this a pre-stretched soft stainless steel wire of 0.35 mm thickness and 15 cm in length is taken.
+In this, a pre-stretched soft stainless steel wire of 0.35 mm thickness and 15 cm in length is taken.

-Middle portion of the wire should be twisted around the tooth.
+The middle portion of the wire should be twisted around the tooth.

 “Internal Fixation Methods For Fractures“

-Risdon’S Wiring
+Risdon’s Wiring

 - Use when all teeth are present.